Omkar-Ranadive/omkar-ranadive.github.io/_pages/about.md

   - /about.html
 ---
 ------
-I am an incoming graduate student in the Master's in Computer Science program at [Northwestern University](https://www.mccormick.northwestern.edu/computer-science/){:target="_blank"}.
+I am a Computer Science graduate student at [Northwestern University](https://www.mccormick.northwestern.edu/computer-science/){:target="_blank"}.
 My areas of research include Machine Learning, Deep Learning and Reinforcement Learning.

 My goal is to make AI a tool which would be accessible to people of every discipline.
 I have always been enthralled by Computer Science as it is one of the few fields where practical results can be achieved quickly.
 I believe that by amalgamating AI with Computer Science,  people from all disciplines will be able to satisfy their curiosity, get practical results, perform better research and solve problems faster.